mukulsaini/ImageSharingPlatform/README.md

-## Image Sharing Platform
+# Image Sharing Platform

-Description - This is web based application just like Instagram.
-The main functionalities of this app are:
+Jsp-Servlet web application using MySQL database.

-1.User can upload an image by either drag and drop or selecting an image.
+### Features

-2.User can like or unlike any image.
+* Upload an image by either drag and drop or selecting an image.

-3.User can follow other users.
+* Like or Unlike images.

-4.User can share any image.
+* Share images

-Contributors -
+* Follow other users

-1.Mukul Saini(Mentor)
+### Contributors

-2.Samriddh Kulshrestha
+* Mukul Saini - Mentor.

-3.Samyak Dutt Gupta
+* Samriddh Kulshrestha - Implementing Backend Functionality.

-This Project was done under the Winter Internship Project (2015-16) of Computer Society of India , LNMIIT Jaipur
+* Samyak Dutt Gupta - Frontend of the application.